segdeha/blog/posts/javascript-unit-testing.md

    evalResponse);
 </pre>

 That little snippet returns an array of topic names from the PHP documentation.
-But, it takes 100 miliseconds or so to process, so I needed to force my <code>summarize()</code> method to wait until the call was finished before spitting out its results.
+But, it takes 100 miliseconds or so to process, so I needed to force my `summarize()` method to wait until the call was finished before spitting out its results.
 Here’s the code:

 <pre class="sh_javascript">
 var tests = {